• Skip to primary navigation

 What Can Be Done About These Pollutants In The House?

-The first step in dealing with pollutants in the home is recognizing that they are present.
-As a home owner you must educate yourself in regards to each of the pollutants and what they risk factors they pose to you and your loved ones.
+The first step in dealing with pollutants in the home is to recognize that they are present.
+As a homeowner, you must educate yourself regarding each of the pollutants, and the risk factors they pose to you and your loved ones.
 The second thing you need to do is purchase an air quality monitor.
-Once you are aware of the quality of the air in your home you can then begin the process of re-mediating the problem and making your homes indoor air quality safe again.
+Once you are aware of the air quality in your home, you can begin the process of remediating the problem and making your home’s indoor air quality safe again.

 Get To Know The Pollutants:

-• Radon: Radon is a gas that is colorless, odorless and tasteless.
-Radon is one of the leading causes of lung cancer and a test can be done on the soil around your home to determine if radon is present.
+• Radon: Radon is a colorless, odorless, and tasteless gas.
+Radon is one of the leading causes of lung cancer, and a test can be done on the soil around your home to determine if radon is present.
 Certified remediation specialists must be called in to determine and treat the presence of radon.

-• Carbon Monoxide: Carbon monoxide is a gas that is colorless, odorless and tasteless.
-In homes one of the best ways to be alerted to this gas is via a carbon monoxide detector.
-These can be purchased at most big box stores or hardware stores and are easy to be installed.
-Monitors can run off batteries that should be replaced every 6 months or some units can be hardwired directly into the electrical system of the home.
+• Carbon Monoxide: Carbon monoxide is a colorless, odorless, and tasteless gas.
+In homes, one of the best ways to be alerted to this gas is via a carbon monoxide detector.
+These can be purchased at most big box stores or hardware stores and are easily installed.
+Monitors can run off batteries that should be replaced every 6 months, or some units can be hardwired directly into the home’s electrical system.
 These detectors will go off when carbon monoxide levels increase or are present.
 It is also good to have a secondary air monitor to ensure your safety.
 Call the fire department immediately if carbon monoxide alarms begin going on if your home so they can locate the source of the leak and treat it or refer you to someone that can.

 • Asbestos: Asbestos is more commonly found in buildings built before 1960.
-This toxic element can be found in floor tiles, ceilings, paint, drywall and cement.
-As far as detection goes a sample usually has be sent out to be tested.
-If it comes back positive it will need professional remediation.
-Asbestos fibers are extremely light weight and can hang in the air for two to three days if the asbestos is disturbed.
+This toxic element can be found in floor tiles, ceilings, paint, drywall, and cement.
+Regarding detection, a sample must be sent out to be tested.
+If it comes back positive, it will need professional remediation.
+Asbestos fibers are extremely lightweight and can hang in the air for two to three days if the asbestos is disturbed.
 Asbestos increases the risk of lung disease and cancer.

-• Nitrogen Dioxide: Nitrogen Dioxide is commonly found in the air due to fuel that is burned off from automobiles and busses.
+• Nitrogen Dioxide: Nitrogen Dioxide is commonly found in the air due to fuel burned off from automobiles and buses.
 This polluted air can cause pulmonary edema and diffuse lung injury.
-Many individuals suffering from over exposure to nitrogen dioxide will eventually develop acute bronchitis.
+Many individuals suffering from overexposure to nitrogen dioxide will eventually develop acute bronchitis.

-• Lead: One of the most common sources of lead in a home is from lead based paint that was used on the walls before 1978.
-Many times pediatricians and physicians will ask patients what year their home was built in.
-If the home is older and may contain lead based paint then a simple lead test will be performed to check for lead poisoning.
-The paint can chip and the particles can become airborne.
+• Lead: One of the most common lead sources in a home is lead-based paint used on the walls before 1978.
+Pediatricians and physicians often ask patients what year their home was built-in.
+If the home is older and may contain lead-based paint, a simple lead test will be performed to check for lead poisoning.
+The paint can chip, and the particles can become airborne.

-• Cigarette Smoke and Second Hand Smoke: There is no debate that smoking and vaping are bad for you.
-These addictions are also bad for those around you because they release harmful and toxic contaminants directly into the air that those around you are breathing.
-In many cases the second hand smoke can be worse than the first hand smoke.
-The smoke can also linger in fabrics and cause long term problems for those residing in the home.
-Smoke can cling to the walls, textiles and even wood within the home and require extensive remediation.
+• Cigarette Smoke and Second-Hand Smoke: There is no debate that smoking and vaping are bad for you.
+These addictions are also bad for those around you because they release harmful and toxic contaminants directly into the air that those around you breathe.
+In many cases, secondhand smoke can be worse than firsthand smoke.
+The smoke can also linger in fabrics and cause long-term problems for home residents.
+Smoke can cling to the walls, textiles, and even wood within the home and require extensive remediation.

-• Formaldehyde: Formaldehyde is a naturally occurring chemical that is found in new construction homes.
-It is released from new carpet, textiles and wood.
+• Formaldehyde: Formaldehyde is a naturally occurring chemical found in new construction homes.
+It is released from new carpets, textiles, and wood.
 This wood could be in the form of new cabinets or flooring.
-Low percentages of it are acceptable in homes but an air quality detection monitor will be able to alert a home owner to levels that are unacceptable.
+Low percentages of it are acceptable in homes, but an air quality detection monitor will be able to alert a homeowner to levels that are unacceptable.

 Is Formaldehyde Something Home Owners Need To Worry About In Their Homes?

 There is always going to be some level of formaldehyde in a home.
 This is unavoidable.
-There safe levels and there are unsafe levels.
+Their safe levels, and there are unsafe levels.
 Homes that will have higher levels are typically homes with residents that are smokers or new build construction homes.
-One big culprit in news homes is actually the wood products.
+One big culprit in new homes is actually the wood products.
 Cabinets and flooring are notorious for having larger levels of formaldehyde.

-Older homes will usually have lower levels of formaldehyde because they are not insulated as well as newer homes.
-Newer homes have higher quality insulation and this results in less movement of the air throughout the home.
-The only way the air is going to move well through newer homes is by utilizing whole house fans, ceiling fans and by opening windows and doors to allow fresh air into the space.
-Lower levels of formaldehyde typically will not bother homeowners but higher levels can irritate the eyes, nose, skin and throat.
+Older homes usually have lower levels of formaldehyde because they are not insulated, as well as newer homes.
+Newer homes have higher-quality insulation, and this results in less movement of the air throughout the home.
+The only way the air will move well through newer homes is by utilizing whole-house fans and ceiling fans and by opening windows and doors to allow fresh air into the space.
+Lower levels of formaldehyde typically will not bother homeowners, but higher levels can irritate the eyes, nose, skin, and throat.
 Often higher levels can also increase compromised breathing conditions like asthma and COPD.
-The key to knowing the levels in the home is to have a high quality air quality monitor to keep track of fluctuations in the levels present.
+The key to knowing the levels in the home is to have a high-quality air quality monitor to keep track of fluctuations in the levels present.

 What Are Safe Levels Of Formaldehyde?